diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 ![Image: Essential Edition Label](images/button_edition_essential.png)&nbsp;![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

 The System Administrator of your facility is responsible for configuring the indices’ scanning schedule.
 Scans are scheduled according to your organization's work pace and how much data a [volume](#storage_volume) contains.
-For high pace work environment like media production for example, new scans may be scheduled soon after the previous one is completed.
+For high pace work environments like media production for example, new scans may be scheduled soon after the previous one is completed.
 Note that Diskover scans all storage volumes parallelly, not serially.